See a Doctor Within 15 Minutes

 Numerous studies have found that regular physical activity that increases your heart rate (aerobic activity) and stresses your muscles can reduce the risk of developing chronic diseases like heart disease, stroke, and type 2 diabetes, all of which are responsible for serious health complications.

 Exercise can also help manage conditions such as high blood pressure, arthritis, and obesity.
-Physical activity helps keep arteries healthy by reducing plaque buildup, maintaining healthy cholesterol levels, and improving blood flow to the tissues of your body.
+Physical activity helps keep arteries healthy by reducing plaque buildup, maintaining healthy cholesterol levels, and improving blood flow to your body’s tissues.

 It also helps strengthen bones and muscles, improving resistance to several stress-related injuries.
 This is especially important for seniors with weakened muscles and joints due to advanced age, deconditioning, or previous injuries.